CT075/microskillsys/README.md

 ## Why *shouldn't* I use microskillsys?

+At the time of this writing, microskillsys is **feature incomplete**.
+While full feature parity with SkillSystem is explicitly a non-goal of this project, there are still many missing holes and hooks (for example, I have not yet worked out a design for skill-based movement buffs).

 - You are a beginner to FE8 engine hacking and intend to use many of the features or skills included with the default SkillSystem 1.x.
 - You have an existing project using SkillSystem 1.x.
 There is no easy process